PemaLab/PemaLab/README.md

 - 👋 Hi, I’m @PemaLab
-- 👀 I’m interested in Web Development with Python.
+- 👀 I’m interested in Web Development with JavaScript.
 - 🌱 I’m currently learning HTML and CSS.
 - 💞️ I’m looking to collaborate on some basic real world projects so I can land some jobs.
 - 📫 How to reach me: comptech632@gmail.com